 Children at risk of harm, abuse or neglect

-Learners will have encountered different experiences and home environments during lockdown and all staff should be reminded of their safeguarding duties within the statutory safeguarding guidance for education settings Keeping learners safe and under the Wales Safeguarding Procedures.
+Learners will have encountered different experiences and home environments during lockdown periods and all staff should be reminded of their safeguarding duties within the statutory safeguarding guidance for education settings Keeping learners safe and under the Wales Safeguarding Procedures.

 The role of the designated safeguarding person (DSP) will be vital and all staff and learners should be informed of who the DSP is and how to contact them.
 Accessing a trusted adult, or the DSP, may be more difficult with efforts to minimise contact so schools and settings should consider how learners can talk to them privately.
 Guidance for education settings is available.